puppetlabs/design-system/packages/react-components/source/react/library/select/Select.md

 ### MultiSelect

 With `type` set to `multiselect`, the `Select` input will allow multiple values to be selected.
 In this mode, an "Apply" button will render below the options list.
 The newly selected values are not applied until the user activates this button.
 If the options chosen exceed the side of the input, the excess content will be replaced with an ellipsis.
-If the user presses escape, clicks the Cancel button, or clicks out of the open menu, their changes will be discarded.
+If the user presses escape, clicks the "Cancel" button, or clicks out of the open menu, their changes will be discarded.

 ```jsx
 initialState = {